filakhtov/gentoo-use-docs/dev-libs/libffi.md

 Execute a `make check` command after the main build is completed.
 Run test cases provided with a source code.

 This flag should normally be disabled as it is mainly useful for the Gentoo team, testers and developers.

+### test-bhaible
+Only makes sense if the `test` flag is enabled.
+Run the bhaible (Bruno Haible's) test suite, which is suitable for automation on embedded targets.
+It runs extremely slowly and can take hours of runtime.
+When this flag is disabled, entire test suite will be removed from the source tree before running tests.

+It is recommended to keep this flag disabled, unless there is an explicit need to run these tests.